Sunday, August 12, 2012

 David Aguiar and Jim Charette were 18 and 20 years old when I met them.
 I was just 21 years old.
 David is intellectual in his questioning and exploration.

 Jim follows the dictates of his heart.
 Exploring the concepts of order out of chaos, often diving into his own angers and fears to find the muse he aims to appease.
-That’s not to say his work is angry or dark, sometimes it is, but is just as often hilarious and sarcastic.
-His bold colors are sometimes slashed, sometimes splashed and even allowed to drip and run.
-He paint over and outlines, pushing and pulling shapes and contours into focus and eventually allowing a narrative to form and become defined as he scrapes his knives, pulls his brushes, and empties the brown bottle at his side.
-He will swears, holler and stride across the studio to his digital keyboard and compose spontaneously, while he records his improves and planes his next brushstroke.
+That’s not to say his work is simply angry or dark, sometimes it is, but is just as often hilarious and sarcastic.
+His bold colors are sometimes slashed, sprayed, sometimes splashed and even allowed to drip and run.
+He paints over and outlines shapes, pushing and pulling those shapes and contours into focus and eventually allowing a narrative to form and become defined as he scrapes his knives, pulls his brushes, and empties the brown bottle or coffee mug at his side.
+He will swear, holler and stride across the studio to his digital keyboard and compose spontaneously, while he records his improvisations and contemplates his next brushstroke.

 A look at some work.....